mediocregopher/bananaq/README.md

 ### QSTATUS

 > QSTATUS [queue ...]
+[GROUPS group ...]

 Get information about the given queues (or all active queues, if none are given) on the system.

-An array of arrays will be returned, for example:
+An optional set of consumer groups names can be given as well to only return information about those particular consumer groups.

+An array structure is returned with the following layout:

+* Top-level is an array, one element for each queue requested

+* Each element is a two element array, the first is the queue name, the second is a map (array of key/value pairs)

+* For the map, the keys are consumer group names, and the values are a map of statistics, which are yet another map (array of key/value pairs)

 ```
 > QSTATUS foo bar
 < 1) 1) "foo"
+     2) 1) "consumerGroup1"
+        2) 1) "total"
+           2) (integer) 5
+           3) "inprogress"
+           4) (integer) 1
+           5) "redo"
-     2) (integer) 2
+           6) (integer) 2
+           7) "done"
+           8) (integer) 1
+           9) "available"
-     3) (integer) 1
+           10) (integer) 1
+           11) "consumers"
+           12) 2
+        3) "consumerGroup2"
+        4) 1) "total"
+           2) (integer) 5
+           3) "inprogress"
-     4) (integer) 3
+           4) (integer) 1
+           5) "redo"
+           6) (integer) 2
+           7) "done"
+           8) (integer) 1
+           9) "available"
+           10) (integer) 1
+           11) "consumers"
+           12) 3
   2) 1) "bar"
+     2) 1) "consumerGroup1"
+        2) 1) "total"
-     2) (integer) 43
+           2) (integer) 5
-     3) (integer) 0
+           3) "inprogress"
-     4) (integer) 0
+           4) (integer) 1
+           5) "redo"
+           6) (integer) 2
+           7) "done"
+           8) (integer) 1
+           9) "available"
+           10) (integer) 1
+           11) "consumers"
+           12) 4
 ```

-The integer values returned indicate (respectively):
+The statistic maps each contain these keys/values:

+* total - The total number of non-timed out events currently in that queue (will be the same across all consumer groups for that queue).

+* inprogress - The number of events marked as in-progress (i.e. are awaiting being [QACK'd](#qack)) for this consumer group

+* redo - The number of events which were marked as in-progress but were timedout, and so are currently available for consuming again by this consumer group.

-* total - The number of events currently held by bananaq for the queue, both those that are awaiting a consumer and those which are actively held by a consumer
+* done - The number of events which are have been consumed and acknowledged successfully by consumers in this consumer group.

-* processing - The number of events for the queue which are being actively held by a consumer
+* available - The number of events which are available for being consumed by a consumer in this consumer group.

-* consumers - The number of consumers currently registered for the queue
+* consumers - The number of consumers currently registered for the queue in this consumer group.

-The returned order will match the order of the queues given in the call.
-If no queues are given (and so information on all active queues is being returned) they will be returned in ascending alphabetical order

-*NOTE that there may in the future be more information returned in the sub-arrays returned by this call; do not assume that they will always be of length 4*
+*NOTE that there may in the future be more information returned in the statistics maps returned by this call; do not assume that they will always be of the given length or order.*

 ### QINFO

 > QINFO [queue ...]
+[GROUPS group ...]

 Get human readable information about the given queues (or all active queues, if none are given) on the system in a human readable format.